gokulnair2001/Contextual-Cards/README.md

 # Contextual Cards

 * Contextual Card is a server driven UI based app.
-In this project every piece of UI is driven by server thus it holds the flexibility to adapt the accordoing to the JSON provided.
+In this project every piece of UI is driven by server thus it holds the flexibility to adapt according to the JSON provided.
 The view acts as a plug and play system.

 # 📲 Steps to run
 * Clone or download the Zip file
 * Open ```Fampay-Assignment.xcodeproj``` file
 * Run the project (Make sure your Mac is connected to Internet)
-* Yup, you are ready to use it ✌🏻
+* Yes, you are ready to use it ✌🏻

 ## 📸 SnapShots